Articles

 badges_illustration_tubik_design

 The offered e-commerce UI design examples and strategies, for sure, do not cover the whole scope of issues to consider in this field.
-However, they can serve as a useful checklist or a source of UI design inspiration for those who aim at creating user-friendly platforms supporting business goals.
+However, they can serve as a helpful checklist or a source of UI design inspiration for those who aim to create user-friendly platforms that support business goals.
 No doubt, the best UI design for an e-commerce website is the one that leaves a buyer happy and brings profits to the stakeholders.

 Recommended reading